shadowndacorner/Unity-VCS-Utilities/README.md

 After this initial step, all interactions can be done through either the right-click menu in the Project window or

 ## Other VCS's
 Git is the only VCS currently implemented, but it should be fairly easy to implement other VCS's such as SVN or Perforce.

-# Known Issues
-## Git
-The Git workflow currently assumes that the Git root directory is also the Unity project's root directory (ie, .git/ is next to Assets/).
-This is one of the first things I aim to address.